hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 ### Subsetting dataset to cluster(s) of interest

-Now that we have the sample-level metadata, we can run the differential expression analysis with DESeq2.
+Now that we have the sample-level metadata and sample-level counts, we can run the differential expression analysis with DESeq2.
 Oftentimes, we would like to perform the analysis on multiple different clusters, so we  can set up the workflow to run easily on any of our clusters.

 To do this we can create a `clusters` vector of all of the cluster cell type IDs in our dataset.
 Then we can select the cell type we wish to perform the DE analysis on.